 Natural Resources Wales (NRW) is asking education and learning groups to get outside and collect acorns.

 The annual Acorn Antics project helps NRW plant more trees which have been grown from local seeds.

 It also gives young people the opportunity to learn about, and connect with, the natural environment in Wales.

 Ffion Hughes, Specialist Advisor: Education, Learning & Skills, Natural Resources Wales said:

 “Re-planting trees in the area they were found as acorns means they are better suited to the local conditions and provide the greatest benefit to local wildlife.

 “The project also gives people the chance to get outside and learn about our natural environment, while helping to protect it at the same time.

-The seed collection can be organised by education and learning groups such as, schools, Brownies, Scouts or Young Farmers.
+Seed collections can be organised by all sorts of education and learning groups such as, schools, Brownies, Scouts or Young Farmers.